 Rotary and Algonquin Regiment Fitness Trail

-The Rotary and Algonquin Regiment Fitness Trail winds its way along the shore of Georgian Bay in downtown Parry Sound.
-The 6.5 km trail is relatively flat and wide, making it suitable for running, biking or walking (yourself and the dog!).
+The Rotary and Algonquin Regiment Fitness Trail winds its way along a former railway line on the shore of Georgian Bay and offers beautiful views of the Big Sound.
+The 6.5km trail is relatively flat and wide, making it suitable for running, biking or walking (yourself and the dog!).
 Increase the challenge by stopping and exercising at the trail’s five fitness stations.
-The trail follows the route of a railroad spur line and provides access to beaches and Waubuno Park in the middle of the trail.
+Stop for a refreshing swim at the Blue Flag certified Waubuno Beach and Park in the middle of the trail.
 Sunsets and sunrises are beautiful, with many benches and picnic tables along the route to stop and marvel at the beauty of Georgian Bay.

 If you are looking for something a little more adventurous, try the North Shore Rugged Hiking Trail at the north end of the fitness trail.
 The terrain is more difficult and is solely for hiking, climbing over and around the rocky shoreline and providing some amazing “big water” vistas.
 The combination of the trail’s shoreline and trees provide excellent opportunities for bird watching – you may even be lucky enough to spot a bald eagle!

 After your walk or ride, head to the Charles W. Stockey Centre for the Performing Arts for a list of upcoming concerts, and speak to someone at the Visitor Information desk inside.